Simplero/Simplero-API/README.md

 Replace `_api_key_` with your actual API key that you get from the Simplero Admin interface under Settings > Integrations.

+Note the color after your API key.
+That's important.

 To add or update something, include the JSON data with a `Content-Type` header (assuming your API key is "f37dTH32fP" - in reality, yours is going to be longer):

 ```shell